fbpx

 People are b*tches.
 They constantly complain about everything.
 As a child, I was foolish enough to believe what people said.
 I truly believed there were numerous legitimate reasons to bitch: the weather (most commonly), financial loss (runner-up), friends, husband or wife, children (me, in this case), civilization (or lack thereof), poor health, and so on.
 I assumed the arena had simply evolved into this state and that there was nothing we could do about it.
 It became known as “destiny” or something similar.

-The nuns at school thought of an idea to help us out: they “arranged” our misdeeds for us.
-They gave us a red paper with our “confessions of the day” every Wednesday on confession day.
-I can still picture the poor priest, hiding up in his tiny, pitch-black hut, listening to the confessions of 600 small ladies, repeating the same sins over and over again with no sign of an end in sight.
+The nuns at school came up with a system to assist us: they would “organize” our misdeeds for us.
+Every Wednesday, on confession day, they would give us a red paper listing our “confessions of the day.”
+I can still vividly imagine the priest, hidden away in his cramped, dark confessional, listening to the confessions of 600 young girls, hearing the same sins repeated endlessly with no apparent end in sight.

 Growing up

 I then realized that the grumbling was no longer entirely motivated by any specific goals.
-Also, I noticed that the villagers’ inhabitants, who had almost nothing, were not moaning.
-I became intrigued by these phenomena since they had nothing but smiles on their faces, but we had everything and were still grumbling.
-How is this possible?
+I also noticed that the villagers, who had very little, weren’t complaining.
+I found this intriguing because despite having almost nothing, they wore smiles on their faces.
+On the other hand, we had everything and yet we were still grumbling.
+How could this be?

 My comprehension of how unrelated the concerns were to the external circumstances became crystal evident.
-It developed into a way of thinking and an addiction.
-I then wanted to find out how this addiction started.
-I thus looked into the neighborhood’s lifestyle and compared it to our own.
-My manner of living was permanently altered when I finally came up with the reason.
+It became a mindset and a habit.
+I became curious about how this habit formed and began comparing the lifestyle in the neighborhood to our own.
+My way of life changed permanently once I discovered the reason behind it.

 Differences that separate us

-The second distinction is that each of those people is a part of something “bigger” than themselves.
-They have a strong belief in a benevolent god who looks out for them.
-People invest a lot of time in performing rituals to appease their god(s) and obtain accurate health and harvest in return.
+The second difference is that each of those individuals is a part of something greater than themselves.
+They have a strong belief in a benevolent deity who watches over them.
+People devote significant time to performing rituals to please their gods and ensure good health and bountiful harvests in return.

 “In this world, we are always a part of something new, something bigger.”